rdevaul/yapCAD/README.md

 elements are interpreted as "rounded corners," with the actual span of the arc calculated after tangent lines are drawn.

-The `Polygon` class supports boolean opearations, as described below, and also supports the `grow()` operation that makes generating a derived figure that is bigger by a fixed amount easy.
+The `Polygon` class supports boolean operations, as described below, and also supports the `grow()` operation that makes generating a derived figure that is bigger by a fixed amount easy.
 This grow feature is very useful for many engineering operations, such as